owasp-amass/amass-docker-compose/README.md

 ## Docker Compose Setup Instructions

-### Configure and Build Images
+### Install the Compose Directory

 1. Be sure you have an up-to-date version of Docker or Docker Desktop on your system.
 2. Clone this repo: `git clone https://github.com/owasp-amass/amass-docker-compose.git`
 3. Optional: you may want to rename the directory to something smaller (e.g. `amass`)
 4. Make the local repo your current working directory: `cd amass-docker-compose`

+### Configure the Compose Environment

-5. Recommended: open the `config/assetdb.env` file and assign a new POSTGRES_PASSWORD and AMASS_PASSWORD.
+1. Recommended: open the `config/assetdb.env` file and assign a new POSTGRES_PASSWORD and AMASS_PASSWORD.
 Save. **This cannot be performed after you start the Docker Compose and the database has been created.**
-6. Make desired changes to the `config.yaml` file, being sure to replace the password field of the `database` value with the password you assigned as your AMASS_PASSWORD.
+2. Make desired changes to the `config.yaml` file, being sure to replace the password field of the `database` value with the password you assigned as your AMASS_PASSWORD.
 Save.
-7. Optional: update your `datasources.yaml` file by uncommenting data sources and adding account credentials.
+3. Optional: update your `datasources.yaml` file by uncommenting data sources and adding account credentials.

+### Build the Docker Images

-8. Your Amass framework is now configured and ready to be built.
+1. Your Amass framework is now configured and ready to be built.
 Docker Compose will build the required images and start them correctly when you perform your first `amass` command execution.
-9. Type the following to get started: `docker compose run --rm amass enum -d owasp.org`
+2. Type the following to get started: `docker compose run --rm amass enum -d owasp.org`
+3. If the build process times out, simply execute the command again to resume.

 ### Update the Images from GitHub Repositories